FAQ

 How do I deploy to Kubernetes using Fly?

-Fly uses semantic search and your IDE to help you find and deploy the right releases.
+Fly uses semantic search and your coding agent to help you find and deploy the right releases.

 Prerequisites:

-- Ensure your IDE (Cursor or VS Code Copilot) has Fly MCP integrated
+2. Ensure your Coding Agent (Cursor, Copilot, Claude Code, or OpenCode) has Fly MCP integrated

 To find and deploy a release:

-Use natural language prompts in Fly Chat or your IDE:
+Use natural language prompts in Fly Chat or your coding agent:

 What Fly does:

-- Provides image references and assists your IDE in deploying to your runtime environment
+• Provides image references and assists your coding agent in deploying to your runtime environment

 Note: Fly does not generate Kubernetes manifests.
 It helps you find the right releases and provides the correct image references for your existing deployment processes.